saideepak21/Sales-Fundamentals-/README.md

 # Sales-Fundamentals-
 Sales Fundamentals" refers to the foundational principles, skills, and techniques essential for success in the field of sales.
-These fundamentals provide a framework for sales professionals to effectively engage with Distributor's, build relationships, and drive revenue growth.
+These fundamentals provide a framework for sales professionals to effectively engage with distributors, build relationships, and drive revenue growth.
 ![image](https://github.com/saideepak21/Sales-Fundamentals-/assets/126313546/290edcaf-b4c3-4603-9145-48555a835043)

 Image aims to provide comprehensive coverage of the specified outlets month-wise, offering in-depth analysis, insights, and data on various aspects.